 Some links in this post may be affiliate links

-Bougainvillea glabra commonly called Bougainvillea Plant or Paper Flower is one of the popular flowering plants which is grown for its showy blooms as a shrub or in a hanging basket where the trailing stems can be allowed to hang downwards.
+Bougainvillea glabra is among low-maintenance flowering plants and is grown for its showy blooms as a shrub or as a hanging basket plant where the trailing stems can be allowed to hang downwards.

 There are hundreds of Bougainvillea plants grown for their showy blooms but Bougainvillea glabra is the one commonly grown as a houseplant.

-Paper Flower is an evergreen, climbing shrub with thorny stems which can be trained into a bonsai or can also be allowed to climb up a trellis.
+Paper Flower Plant is an evergreen, climbing shrub with thorny stems and can be trained into a bonsai or allowed to climb up a trellis.

 Botanical name: Bougainvillea glabra